rellermeyer/TUD-DistributedSystems/README.md

 # Running the dockerfile

-To publish the dockerfile locally, start of by running the following command in the terminal:
+To publish the dockerfile locally, start of by running the following command in the terminal in the `crdt-graph` folder of the project:

 ```
 sbt reload plugins clean compile